-4.13 The District has few of the economic or social problems experienced in other areas of the Country.
+- 4.11 The District has few of the economic or social problems experienced in other areas of the Country.
 It has low levels of unemployment and deprivation.
 The contribution required by the District Council reflects this.
 The world of business is competitive and it would be complacent for the Council to ignore the needs of business, which have an impact on the competitiveness and wellbeing of the local economy and can not be taken for granted.
 Some 1500 jobs are dependent on the future of the London Southend Airport.
-In addition large businesses work in global environment where the pressure to reduce overheads, including premises and staff costs, has led to businesses relocating to other, cheaper areas of the country and in some cases even countries.
+There are numerous people employed in supplying and supporting businesses and industry related to London Southend Airport. - 4.12 In addition large businesses work in global environment where the pressure to reduce overheads, including premises and staff costs, has led to businesses relocating to other, cheaper areas of the country and in some cases even countries.